 4. All incomplete laterals or passes behind the line of scrimmage will be spotted where the ball lands.

 6. A fumbled ball by an offensive team in their end zone constitutes a safety.

 7. The offensive team may not fumble a ball forward in mid-air to advance the ball.

 1. Each player must wear a flag belt; each team will have a different color.
 Every player must have their shirt tucked in their pants.

-3. If a player loses his/her flag belt and has possession of the ball, the defense must touch them with one hand between the shoulders and knees to make the legal “tackle.”
+2. If a player incidentally loses his/her flag belt, the defense must touch them with one hand between the shoulders and knees to make the legal “tackle.”
 Any intentional removal of the flag belt by a player without the ball will result in an illegal equipment penalty.

 5. A flag guard will be called if a ball carrier uses his/her hands, arms, the ball or clothing to hide or prevent an opponent from pulling the flag belt.

 6. Any ball carrier caught wearing the belt illegally will be ejected from the field of play.